dcramer/homeline/README.md

 ### Last Will

-TODO:

-Need to determine the simplest way to provide last will behavior for entity status.
+TODO: Need to determine the simplest way to provide last will behavior for entity status.

+TODO: Last Will appears to be one-per-client - that won't work.
+Do we need to register an MQTT client per Integration?

 ## Integration Testing

-TODO:

-Need to determine the simplest way to ensure integrations can be tested using fixture data (think Ruby's `vcr` or Python's `responses`).
+TODO: Need to determine the simplest way to ensure integrations can be tested using fixture data (think Ruby's `vcr` or Python's `responses`).
 Goal is speed-to-accuracy.